georgeputhean/georgeputhean/README.md

 - 👋 Hi, I’m @georgeputhean
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science and Product Analytics
-- 🌱 I’m currently learning OpenAI and RPA
+- 🌱 I’m currently learning OpenAI, RPA and PySpark
-- 💞️ I’m looking to collaborate on XGBoost based project
+- 💞️ I’m looking to collaborate on Pyspark based projects and improve computing on large data sets
 - 📫 You can reach me via email: georgeputhean@yahoo.com or gputh001@umd.edu

 <!---